Irving Literary Society (Cornell University): Washington Irving's birthday and Cornell's first commencement

-The orator noted that some favored the gloomy side of human nature, believing man totally depraved.
-Others, he said, dwell in the sunshine, seeing nothing but loveliness and purity.
-The truth lies somewhere between these extremes.
-The easy grace of the speaker, the melody of his voice, and the sparkling thought of the oration, captivated the audience.

-During the 1869 Commencement Week, the Irving Literary Society invited Theodore Tilton of the New York Independent to speak, Wednesday evening before the Thursday graduation exercises.
+During the 1869 commencement week, the Irving Literary Society invited Theodore Tilton of the New York Independent to speak the evening before the graduation exercises.
 Society members gathered with guests again at the Cornell Public Library in downtown Ithaca.
-Theodore Tilton spoke on "the human mind, and how to use it."
-The following day, Tilton stayed for the ceremonies as members of the Irving Literary Society spoke at the actual Commencement ceremony.
+Tilton spoke on "the human mind, and how to use it."
+The following day, Tilton stayed for the ceremonies as members of the Irving Literary Society spoke at the actual commencement ceremony.
 Morris Buchwalter spoke on "The Civil Sabbath Law", Joseph Foraker spoke on "Three Hundred Lawyers", and John Andrew Rea gave "A Plea for the Artist".
-Buchwalter’s comments were so inflammatory that President White took to the platform before Foraker came to the dais and distanced the Trustees from Buckwalter's oration.
-As John Rea recalled:
+Buchwalter’s comments were so inflammatory that the university's President Andrew Dickson White took to the platform before Foraker came to the dais and distanced the trustees from Buchwalter's oration.

-President White in the presentation of the diplomas used these words, "Let your course be true."
-He also said, having in mind Buchwalter's speech, that the young men who made the talks were speaking their own thoughts and that the University was in no way responsible for their sentiments.